mellaadaktary/2420-Assignment1/README.md

 - `disable_root: true` disables root account on the cloud instance(its good practice to do this as it prevents unauthorized access to root account)
 Note: these packages are here for example reasons your YAML file can be completely different under the packages section feel free to customize the list.

-# deploying the droplet
+# Deploying the droplet

-we need to check for our custom image[^11] using the command below:
+We need to check for our custom image[^11] using the command below:
 ```bash
 doctl compute image list-user
 ```
 - `list-user` specifies it to your account this command lists the all the private images on your account you should see something like this:

 ![[custom-image.png]]

-now we can create the droplet[^12] by typing:
+Now we can create the droplet[^12] by typing:
 ```bash
 doctl compute droplet create <dropletname> --image <Custom-image-id> --region sfo3 --size s-1vcpu-1gb --ssh-keys <SSH Key ID> --user-data-file <Path-to-cloud-init-ALinux.yml>
 ```